2022 Crimean Bridge explosion

-On 8 October 2022, at 6:07 am, a fire broke out on the Crimean Bridge as a result of an explosion, which occurred on the road bridge, on or under the westbound vehicle lanes running from Russia to Kerch in occupied Crimea.
-Two two-lane vehicular spans of the bridge collapsed into the water.
-Two adjacent eastbound lanes on independent structure survived.
-The railway bridge was also significantly damaged by fire on railway tanker cars.
-Five people were killed and the Investigative Committee of Russia started an investigation.
+The 2022 Crimean Bridge explosion occurred on 8 October 2022, at 6:07 a.m.
+A fire broke out on the Crimean Bridge as a result of an explosion of a bomb that had been loaded onto a truck.
+The explosion occurred on the road bridge, on the westbound vehicle lanes, from Russia to Kerch in Russian-occupied Crimea.
+The explosion caused two two-lane vehicular spans of the bridge to collapse into the water; two adjacent eastbound lanes on a separate structure survived.
+The adjoining railway bridge was damaged by a railway tanker car that caught fire.
+Five people were killed.
+Following the incident, the Investigative Committee of Russia launched an investigation.

-The damage reduced the transport capacity of the bridge, which is being used to supply Russian troops in occupied Crimea during the invasion of Ukraine.
+The damage caused by the explosion reduced the transport capacity of the bridge, which is being used to supply Russian troops in Crimea during the invasion of Ukraine.
 The explosion occurred the day after the 70th birthday of Russian President Vladimir Putin and one week after the announcement of the annexation of four Ukrainian regions by Russia.
-No one claimed responsibility for the explosion.
-Volodymyr Zelenskyy said that the Ukrainian government "did not order" it.

-Russian officials and a "senior Ukrainian official" speaking to The New York Times said the explosion was from a bomb loaded onto a truck.
-The BBC however claimed it was more likely caused by a maritime drone.
-Russian Federal Security Service has detained five Russian citizens and three people from Ukraine and Armenia accused of conducting the explosion.
+Russian officials and a "senior Ukrainian official" speaking to The New York Times stated the explosion was from a bomb loaded onto a truck.
+BBC News reported that it was more likely to have been caused by a maritime drone.
+The Russian Federal Security Service later detained five Russian citizens and three people from Ukraine and Armenia, who were accused of organising the attack.

+At the time, no-one claimed responsibility. and Ukrainian president Volodymyr Zelenskyy said that his government "did not order" it.
+However, in July 2023, Ukraine's Deputy Minister of Defense Hanna Maliar acknowledged Ukraine had conducted the attack "in order to break the logistics of the Russians".
+The Security Service of Ukraine confirmed that Ukraine was behind the attack.
+In August, Vasyl Malyuk, head of the Security Service of Ukraine, gave an interview to The New Voice of Ukraine in which he detailed how a truck carrying explosives was used to cause the explosion.

 Background

 The Crimean Bridge is a pair of parallel bridges, one carrying a four-lane road and the other a double-track railway, spanning the Kerch Strait between Russia on the east side and Crimea in Ukraine on the west side.
-Construction began in February 2016, following the Russian occupation and annexation of the Crimean peninsula in 2014.
-The Russian authorities called the construction of the bridge a "historic mission", one of the key tasks for the "final unification of Crimea with Russia".
+Construction on the bridge began in February 2016, following the Russian occupation and annexation of the Crimean peninsula in 2014.
+The Russian authorities called the construction an "historic mission", one of the key tasks for the "final unification of Crimea with Russia".
 In May 2018, the road bridge was opened to traffic, and in December 2019, the rail bridge became operational.

-During the 2022 Russian invasion, the bridge was used to supply the Russian Armed Forces in the southern theater of operations.
-While other methods of supplying resources to Crimea exist, including ports, the bridge is an important part of the infrastructure.
+During the 2022 Russian invasion of Ukraine, both bridges have been used to supply the Russian Armed Forces in the Southern Ukraine campaign.
+While other methods of supplying resources to Crimea exist, including ports, the Crimean Bridge is an important part of the infrastructure.